Student taken into custody hours after Texas school shooting

 “Obviously in America — in the world we live in today — it’s always something. … It’s in the back of your mind,” Rockhold said, adding that he was praying for the injured.
 “I’m just blessed today that my kid’s safe.”

+Arlington, with a population of about 400,000, is a major suburb of the Dallas-Fort Worth area.
+The city is home to attractions including the Six Flags Over Texas amusement park and the stadiums where the NFL’s Dallas Cowboys and MLB’s Texas Rangers play.
+Authorities closed a section of a tollway in Arlington near Timberview as dozens of school buses picked up students to reunite them with their parents.
+Some waited for hours to collect their children as traffic in the area crawled.

-The shooting happened just days after a shooting at a Houston charter school that injured an administrator.
-Texas’ deadliest school shooting occurred in May of 2018 when a then-17-year-old armed with a shotgun and a pistol opened fire at Santa Fe High School near Houston, killing 10 people, most of whom were students.
+The shooting Wednesday happened just days after a shooting at a Houston charter school that injured an administrator.
+Texas’ deadliest school shooting occurred in May 2018 when a 17-year-old armed with a shotgun and a pistol opened fire at Santa Fe High School near Houston, killing 10 people, most of whom were students.

 An earlier version of this story was corrected to reflect that the suspect’s last name is Simpkins, not Simpkin.